freewarefocus/py400kb/README.md

 - The ONLY port the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
   Since the destination PC's USB ports can't provide enough power to run any of these, **you will need a USB C power & data splitter**.

-  I used this model from Amazon although I an sure several other could work and are available from other retailers.
-Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.
+  I used this model from Amazon, although I am sure several others could work and are available from other retailers.
+Make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.

-  This model has a USB C female connector to accept power from a Raspberry Pi 400/500 compatible power adapter and a separate USB A female port which passes data to the Pi's USB C port.
+  This model has a USB C female connector to accept power from a Raspberry Pi 400/500 compatible power adapter and a separate USB A female port, which passes data to the Pi's USB C port.
 You will need a male to male USB A cable or an male A to male C cable to go from the splitter to your destination PC.
 Make sure this cable is capable of passing USB data and isn't just a charging cable.

   Amake USB C to USB OTG Adapter,2-in-1 USB-C Distributor,100W Fast Charging: www.amazon.com/dp/B0F6SRN24Y